-- Twelve percent of all TBIs are attributed to firearms; in people ages 25-34, firearms are a leading cause of TBI
+- In people ages 25-34, firearms are a leading cause of TBI.

-- Gunshot wound head trauma is the cause of an estimated 35 percent of all deaths attributed to TBI
+- Gunshot wounds to the head are the cause of an estimated 35% of all deaths attributed to TBI.

-- Gunshot wound head trauma is fatal about 90 percent of the time, with many victims dying before arriving at the hospital
+- Gunshot wounds to the head are fatal about 90% of the time, with many victims dying before arriving to the hospital.

-- For victims who survive the initial trauma, about 50 percent die in the emergency room
+- For victims who survive the initial trauma, about 50% die in the emergency room.

-- About 50 percent of surviving patients will suffer from seizures and require anti-epilepsy medication
+- About 50% of surviving patients will suffer from seizures and require anti-epilepsy medication

-Gunshot wound head-trauma patients are aggressively resuscitated upon initial arrival at the hospital.
-If blood pressure and oxygenation can be maintained, an urgent CT scan of the brain is obtained.
-The decision to proceed with surgical treatment of the gunshot wound is based on these factors:
+Gunshot wound head trauma patients are aggressively resuscitated upon initial arrival at the hospital.
+If blood pressure and oxygenation can be maintained, an urgent CT scan of the head is obtained.
+The decision to proceed with surgical treatment of the gunshot wound is based on the following factors:

-- The level of consciousness: Glascow Coma Scale 1-15 (GCS); a patient with any score less than seven or eight is considered to be in coma;
+- The level of consciousness: Glascow Coma Scale (GCS) 1-15; a patient with any score less than 7 or 8 is considered to be in coma;

 - The degree of brainstem neurological function; and